Hidden-Histories/Public-Resources/documentation/GettingStarted-HiddenHistoryArtists.md

 2. **Unity 3D Editor:** Learn to put together your own assets (3D models, images, sound files etc.) in the Unity3D Editor to construct the basics of your AR experience.
 UNDER CONSTRUCTION

-3. **AssetBundles:** Export the assets in a Unity asset bundle and upload to your porPOIse account for final set up of your AR layer.
-UNDER CONSTRUCTION
+3. **AssetBundles:** Export the assets in a Unity asset bundle and upload to your porPOIse account UNDER CONSTRUCTION

-4. Test, modify, repeat! ;-)
+4. Set up your final AR experience in porPOIse.
+Test, modify, repeat! ;-)

 5. Place AR artwork on site: Ask the admin to move your augment to the desired location for the final artwork.
 UNDER CONSTRUCTION